Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Compass Program is an Evening Reporting Program operated by the Dallas County Children’s Policy Council for juvenile offenders.
-Compass supervises youth, five days per week, during high-risk hours after school.
-The Compass Program operates as a central resource program under the supervision and control of the Dallas County Juvenile Court (DCJC).
-The program provides needs assessments, drug screening, prepares service plans and coordinates services with local agencies.
-Evidenced-based curriculums, parenting skills, transportation, and community service projects, strengthen the youth and his/her family by enhancing the community youth support system.
+The Compass Program is an Evening Reporting Program operated by the Dallas County Children’s Policy Council for youth involved in the juvenile justice system.
+The program supervises youth five days a week during the high‑risk hours after school.
+It serves as a central resource under the direction of the Dallas County Juvenile Court (D.C.J.C).
+The program provides needs assessments, drug screening, service planning, and coordination with local agencies.
+It also offers evidence‑based curriculum, parenting skills training, transportation, and community service projects.
+These services strengthen youth and their families by improving the support system around them.

 PHYSICAL ADDRESS